Kerwood/Rtorrent-Auto-Install/README.md

 - 45 - Noty
 - 46 - Task
 - 47 - All Plugins v3.6, Download manually to se which ones. https://bintray.com/novik65/generic/ruTorrent/3.6/files

+**Version 2.0.1**
+Added apache2-utils to the package managers install list.

 **Version 2.0.0**
 The script now uses an init script to startup rtorrent at boot, instead of the crontab work around.